-Intellectual Property and its importance for startups; IPR's and their importance; Legal requirements for setting a new venture; Need for a lawyer, how to select a lawyer; Patents- types and process; Patent specifications-Provisional and complete; International Patents, Trademarks- Registering the trademarks; Copyrights; Trade Secrets and Non- competition Agreements.
+Intellectual Property and its importance for startups; IPR's and their importance; Legal requirements for settinga new venture; Need for a lawyer, how to select a lawyer; Patents-types and process; Patent specifications- Provisional and complete; International Patents, Trademarks-Registering the trademarks; Copyrights; Trade Secrets and Non-competition Agreements.

-1. Shukla, B. Entrepreneurship and Small Business Management, KitabMahal Publishing House.

-2.Kumar, A. Entrepreneurship- Creating and Leading an Entrepreneurial Organization, Pearson Education, Asia, New Delhi.

-3.Thomas W. Zimmer and Norman M. Scarborough: Essentials of Entrepreneurship and Small Business Management, PHI Learning Pvt.
+- 1. Shukla, B. Entrepreneurship and Small Business Management, Kitab Mahal Publishing House. - 2.
+Kumar, A. Entrepreneurship- Creating and Leading an Entrepreneurial Organization, Pearson Education, Asia, New Delhi. - 3.
+Thomas W. Zimmer and Norman M. Scarborough: Essentials of Entrepreneurship and Small Business Management, PHI Learning Pvt.
+Ltd., New Delhi. - 4.Robert D. Hisrich, Mathew J. Manimala, Michael P. Peters, Dean A. Shepherd: Entrepreneurship, McGrawHill Education Pvt.
 Ltd., New Delhi.

-4.Robert D. Hisrich, Mathew J. Manimala, Michael P. Peters, Dean A. Shepherd: Entrepreneurship, McGraw Hill Education Pvt.
-Ltd., New Delhi.

-SectionA: This section comprises 8 compulsory objective questions.
-Each question carries 1 mark.

-SectionB: This section comprises six compulsory questions from Units 1 and 2.
-Each question carries 2 marks.
-Section C: This section comprises two questions from Units 3 and 4, with internal choice.
-Each question carries 10 marks.
+Section A comprises of 10 MCQs of 1 Mark.
+All questions are compulsory. $(10 \times 1 = 10)$

+Section B comprises of 5 Questions of Short Answer type.
+Each question carries 3 Marks.
+All are compulsory. $(5 \times 3 = 15)$

+Section C will comprise of 5 Questions of 5 Marks with internal choice. $(5 \times 5 = 25)$

+Section D will comprise of 2 Questions of 10 Marks integrated questions.
+All questions shall be compulsory. $(2 \times 10 = 20)$

+Diehlowell

 UNIVERSITY OF JAMMU M.COM.
-FOURTH SEMESTER

-COMPREHENSIVE VIVA-VOCE
+Semester - 4th

-Course No.: PSCOTC460 Credit: 4 Maximum Marks: 100
+SUBJECT: COMPREHENSIVE VIVA-VOCE Course No.: PSCOTC460